darcien/darcien.dev/content/p/buyee-or-geekjack.md

 <!-- TODO: Expand on DHL here -->

 Meanwhile, Geek Jack only ships with EMS, so there's no choice there[^2].

+Updates: On January 2021, Geek Jack seems to ship my package with [ECMS](https://www.global.ecmsglobal.com/) instad of EMS.
+When the package arrived in Indonesia, I got contacted by their staff, asking confirmation whether I want to pay for the tax or not.
+Then I got hit by expensive entry tax that basically doubles the price.
+At this point I don't think I can recommend Geek Jack over Buyee for cheaper total fee.

 - Prices